IdentityPython/pyMDOC-CBOR/README.md

 ### Issue an MDOC CBOR

-`MdocCborIssuer` need to be initialized with a private key.
+`MdocCborIssuer` must be initialized with a private key.
 The method `.new()` gets the user attributes, devicekeyinfo and doctype.

 ````